codepath/android_guides/Video-Playback-and-Recording.md

 In the past, the YouTube API provided a 3gp link that you could use with VideoView to play.
 However, to play YouTube videos on Android, you now have to use the [YouTube Android Player API] (https://developers.google.com/youtube/android/player/).

+In order to use this API, you will need to have Google Play installed because the YouTube API interacts with a service that is distributed with the YouTube app.
+Either use a device to test or make sure your emulator uses [Google Play Services](https://github.com/codepath/android_guides/wiki/Genymotion-2.0-Emulators-with-Google-Play-support).
+Otherwise, you are likely to see "An error has occurred while initializing the YouTube player."

-First, you will need to create an API key through [https://console.developers.google.com/](https://console.developers.google.com/).
+To start, you will need to create an API key through [https://console.developers.google.com/](https://console.developers.google.com/).
 Make sure to enable the `YouTube Data API v3`.
 Go to the `Credentials` section and generate an API key.

 Next, add the [YouTubeAndroidPlayerApi.jar](https://github.com/google/iosched/raw/master/android/libs/YouTubeAndroidPlayerApi.jar) file to your `libs` dir.
 It is included in the sample code but this link provides a quick way to download it.